 Studies show very mixed results on the efficacy of melatonin especially for the treatment of chronic insomnia.
 And it’s also worth mentioning that like sleeping pills it does nothing to tackle underlying issues behind insomnia.
 Addressing these issues gives the insomnia patient more autonomy in handling their own sleep moving forward.

-Insomnia treatments and solutions: Homeopathy
+4/ Insomnia treatment or solutions: Homeopathy

 Lavender, lemon balm, verbena, orange blossom, chamomile, lime-flower, hops… the list goes on.
 Herbal teas, essential oils- there is a ton of homeopathic options that are supposedly insomnia solutions.
 Do they work?
 Well, no.